-By the end of the course, the participants are able to
+By the end of the course, the participants can:

-Before the first day of the course, participants are to do a small online learning activity pertaining to their actual experiences with supervision of undergraduate students.
+Before the first day of the course, participants read 1-2 articles and prepare a few online learning activities about their current experiences with the supervision of undergraduate students.

 This course is relevant for all PhD students who wish to improve their quality of supervision.
 It is not crucial that the student has regular supervision with undergraduate students.
 However, participants will probably benefit the most if they already supervise or have supervision experience.